 Murray leads Nuggets past Thunder, 105-98

-OKLAHOMA CITY (AP) — Jamal Murray scored 22 points to help the Denver Nuggets beat the Oklahoma City Thunder 105-98 on Saturday night.
+OKLAHOMA CITY (AP) — The Denver Nuggets overcame significant odds to pull out a win over the Oklahoma City Thunder on Saturday.

-Nikola Jokic and Trey Lyles each scored 16 points and Juancho Hernangomez added 15 for the Nuggets, who won their third straight.
+Their second-leading scorer, Gary Harris, was out with a sore left ankle.
+It was their third game in four nights and the Thunder entered the game tied for the best record in the Western Conference.

-Russell Westbrook had 16 points, 12 assists and 10 rebounds for his second triple-double of the season and the 106th of his career.
-Paul George had 24 points and 11 rebounds and Dennis Schroder added 18 points for the Thunder.
+Despite all that, Jamal Murray had 22 points, eight rebounds and eight assists to lead the Nuggets to a 105-98 win.

-Oklahoma City shot just 35.9 percent from the field and was just 9 of 39 on 3-pointers.
-The Thunder would have had sole possession of the best record in the Western Conference with a win.
+Nikola Jokic and Trey Lyles each scored 16 points and Juancho Hernangomez added 15 for the Nuggets.

 Denver’s largest lead was 25 points in the second quarter.
 The Nuggets shot 50 percent in the first half to lead 63-42 at the break.